TomeASilva/CartpoleRL/README.md

 # CartpoleRL
-Using Open AI Cartpole enviroment to implement reinforcement learning algorithms
+Using Open AI Cartpole enviroment to implement a value iteration algorithm variation